 Original music composed by Dave McArtney

-Includes tracks by Ardijah, Fetus Productions, No Tag, Cheek Ta Cheek, Graeme Brazier, Tex Pistol, and Wentworth Brewster & Co
+Includes tracks by Ardijah, Fetus Productions, No Tag, Cheek Ta Cheek, Graham Brazier, Tex Pistol, and Wentworth Brewster & Co